 The course is required for Information System majors in the College of Administrative Sciences.
 Students have a strong desire to see application of this material, i.e., a "how-to-solve-it" approach.

 Text: To be determined.
+Handouts by Wyman and Childress are often used.

 Linear Programming, Chvatal, Vasek, was used in 1984-85.